tttt2342/TTSpace/_posts/2024-12-25-quantumensembles.md

 \end{cases}
 \end{equation}

-3. The statistical calculator is Hermitian calculator, thus its eigen value must be real.
+3. The statistical operator is Hermitian calculator, thus its eigen value must be real.

 ### Liouville's Theorem
 In classical statistical mechanics, we have Liouville's theorm, which claims that a conserved mechanics system with $$N$$ particles in $$\Gamma$$ space, its state density $$D(p,q,t)$$ is conserved while moving.
 The math expression of this theorem is